 There was a fair bit of self delusion here.
 The European Empires were forged and maintained by the torture and execution of civilians, but on home soil we had a veneer of civilisation.

-Today near half of Americans believe torture is acceptable and civilians are the most likely victims in war.
+Today near half of Americans believe torture is acceptable.
+In war, civilians are the most likely victims.

 But it's not all bad.

 In 1970, the year I was born, there were effectively no humans rights in the USSR and Warsaw Pact countries, Greece, Portugal, Spain, Argentina, Brazil, Peru, most of Central America, most of Africa including South Africa and Rhodesia if you were black, Burma, China, North Korea, Pakistan, Taiwan and Thailand.
 That's most of the human race.